Siphozenzile/Cloud-and-DevOps-Projects/Implementing a Client/Server Architecture using MySQL .md

-# Implementing a basic client/server architecture using MySQL
+# Implementing a basic client/server architecture using MySQL..

 Client-Server refers to an architecture in which two or more computers are connected together over a network to send and receive requests between one another.